 - Plan to make your call when you are not trying to attend to any other business.

 - Minimise distraction and do not be tempted to do other things at the same time, such as checking your emails.

 - If making a call to a client, ask if it is a good time for the client to talk; if not, agree a specific time to call back.

 - Similarly, if you take an incoming call and you do not have sufficient time to talk, for example because you are doing other urgent work, then agree a specific time to call back the caller.

 - Try using the three key communication skills of:

 - reflecting back or summarising what you have heard (without embellishment)

-- silence – try holding the silence and see what happens – we are not used to doing that, and it can be very powerful
+- silence – try holding the silence and see what happens – we are not used to doing that and it can be enormously powerful.

 Effective communication means listening, more than talking.
 Very often, complaints can arise from misunderstanding or miscommunication that can occur because although you may have listened, you may not have heard.